 What I like about the Emerson Super Karambit

 Economy of effort.
 Because the ‘wave’ feature opens the knife for me I don’t have to worry opening the knife with my thumb or forefinger.
-Ie. I can concentrate on other things.
+Ie. I can concentrate on other things (like not being murdered)

 Unlikely to fumble.
 I used to carry an orthodox folder as my primary draw.
 When pressure testing myself to see if I could draw my folder under pressure I often found that under sustained attack it was challenging to draw and open an orthodox folder effectively, even with practice.
 Even worse sometimes I would fumble and drop the weapon entirely.
 With my pinkie finger inserted into the knife this becomes much less of a possibility.